top of page

 hoelle@ucsb.edu

-At UCSB, I also work closely with undergraduate students through the IV Ethnobotany Project.
-The IV Ethnobotany Project aims to engage students with the local environment through mapping and documentation of useful and edible plants and the cultural landscape around the UCSB campus.
+At UCSB, I teach a Intro to Cultural Anthropology as well as specialized courses, such as "Environmental Anthropology" and "Amazonia."
+I also work closely with undergraduate students through the IV (Isla Vista) Ethnobotany Project.
+The Project aims to engage students with the local environment through mapping and documentation of useful and edible plants and the cultural landscape around the UCSB campus.
+We go on foraging walks and get together to share food and knowledge about plants.
+If interested in joining us, the easiest way is to follow our instragram

 bottom of page